-Set high above the gorge on a isolated hill, the castle of Montrottier was built between the 13th and 16th centuries in typical Savoyard military architectural style and was restored in the 19th century.
+Set high above the gorge on an isolated hill, the castle of Montrottier was built between the 13th and 16th centuries in typical Savoyard military architectural style and was restored in the 19th century.

 The castle has a pentagonal shape arranged around the cylindrical keep tower with battlements.
 From the top of the 36m tower, the fine views extend over the surrounding hills of the Albanais region and the Alps: the Parmelan, Mount Veyrier (and behind it a small part of Mont-Blanc), the Dents de Lanfon and the Tournette mountain.

-Inside the castle the vast collections bequeathed in 1916 by art collector Léon Marès to the Académie Florimontane are displayed: weaponry, earthenware, china, ceramics, tapestries, antique furniture and rare artefacts from Africa and the Far-East.
+Inside the castle, the vast collections bequeathed in 1916 by art collector Léon Marès to the Académie Florimontane are displayed: weaponry, earthenware, china, ceramics, tapestries, antique furniture and rare artefacts from Africa and the Far-East.
 It also includes four bronze bas-reliefs by Hans and Peter Vischer of Nuremberg from the 16th century.